Verona Pharma (NASDAQ:TARA) Shares Gap Up to $20.08

-Shares of Verona Pharma plc (NASDAQ:TARA) gapped up before the market opened on Monday .
+Verona Pharma plc (NASDAQ:TARA)’s share price gapped up before the market opened on Monday .
 The stock had previously closed at $20.08, but opened at $21.50.
 Verona Pharma shares last traded at $21.80, with a volume of 1,422 shares traded.

-A number of equities analysts have commented on the stock.
-Zacks Investment Research raised shares of Verona Pharma from a “sell” rating to a “hold” rating in a research report on Wednesday, July 15th.
-Cowen initiated coverage on shares of Verona Pharma in a research report on Monday.
-They set an “outperform” rating and a $50.00 price objective for the company.
-Finally, Guggenheim assumed coverage on shares of Verona Pharma in a research report on Wednesday, July 29th.
-They set a “buy” rating and a $50.00 price objective for the company.
-Two research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-The company presently has an average rating of “Buy” and a consensus target price of $43.00.
+A number of equities analysts recently issued reports on TARA shares.
+Cowen started coverage on Verona Pharma in a report on Monday.
+They issued an “outperform” rating and a $50.00 target price on the stock.
+Guggenheim began coverage on Verona Pharma in a research report on Wednesday, July 29th.
+They set a “buy” rating and a $50.00 target price for the company.
+Finally, Zacks Investment Research raised Verona Pharma from a “sell” rating to a “hold” rating in a research report on Wednesday, July 15th.
+Two investment analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+The company presently has a consensus rating of “Buy” and a consensus price target of $43.00.

-In other news, major shareholder Randall Marshall sold 2,343 shares of the company’s stock in a transaction that occurred on Friday, July 24th.
-The stock was sold at an average price of $26.53, for a total value of $62,159.79.
-Following the completion of the transaction, the insider now owns 641,341 shares of the company’s stock, valued at $17,014,776.73.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CFO Blaine Davis acquired 1,481 shares of the stock in a transaction dated Tuesday, September 22nd.
-The stock was purchased at an average cost of $16.91 per share, with a total value of $25,043.71.
-Following the purchase, the chief financial officer now directly owns 1,481 shares of the company’s stock, valued at $25,043.71.
-The disclosure for this purchase can be found here.
-In the last ninety days, insiders bought 351,481 shares of company stock valued at $5,886,044 and sold 17,180 shares valued at $399,471.
-Corporate insiders own 45.70% of the company’s stock.
+In related news, CFO Blaine Davis bought 1,481 shares of the business’s stock in a transaction on Tuesday, September 22nd.
+The stock was acquired at an average price of $16.91 per share, for a total transaction of $25,043.71.
+Following the purchase, the chief financial officer now directly owns 1,481 shares in the company, valued at $25,043.71.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, major shareholder Randall Marshall sold 1,372 shares of the firm’s stock in a transaction dated Wednesday, July 22nd.
+The stock was sold at an average price of $26.73, for a total value of $36,673.56.
+Following the completion of the transaction, the insider now owns 644,663 shares of the company’s stock, valued at approximately $17,231,841.99.
+The disclosure for this sale can be found here.
+In the last three months, insiders purchased 351,481 shares of company stock valued at $5,886,044 and sold 17,180 shares valued at $399,471.
+Company insiders own 45.70% of the company’s stock.

-A number of hedge funds have recently made changes to their positions in TARA.
-Ikarian Capital LLC boosted its holdings in shares of Verona Pharma by 17.1% during the 2nd quarter.
-Ikarian Capital LLC now owns 527,964 shares of the company’s stock worth $15,480,000 after buying an additional 77,192 shares in the last quarter.
-Perceptive Advisors LLC purchased a new stake in Verona Pharma in the 1st quarter valued at $184,000.
-New York State Common Retirement Fund purchased a new stake in Verona Pharma in the 2nd quarter valued at $94,000.
-Citigroup Inc. purchased a new stake in Verona Pharma in the 1st quarter valued at $43,000.
-Finally, American International Group Inc. purchased a new stake in shares of Verona Pharma during the 2nd quarter valued at $36,000.
-Institutional investors and hedge funds own 67.69% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+Knott David M boosted its position in shares of Verona Pharma by 45.5% during the 2nd quarter.
+Knott David M now owns 3,835 shares of the company’s stock valued at $112,000 after acquiring an additional 1,200 shares during the last quarter.
+American International Group Inc. bought a new stake in shares of Verona Pharma during the 2nd quarter valued at about $36,000.
+Citigroup Inc. bought a new stake in shares of Verona Pharma during the 1st quarter valued at about $43,000.
+New York State Common Retirement Fund bought a new stake in shares of Verona Pharma during the 2nd quarter valued at about $94,000.
+Finally, Perceptive Advisors LLC bought a new stake in shares of Verona Pharma during the 1st quarter valued at about $184,000.
+Hedge funds and other institutional investors own 67.69% of the company’s stock.

 ArTara Therapeutics, Inc develops rare diseases therapeutics for patients suffering from gastrointestinal, metabolic, circulatory, and neurological disorders.
 It offers IV Choline Chloride, a drug for the orphan disease intestinal failure associated liver disease (IFALD).
 The company was incorporated in 2017 and is headquartered in New York, New York.